abhinayperala/CurveTopia/README.md

 - **Regularization**: Detected shapes are regularized (straightened, aligned) and drawn on a new image.
 - **Visualization**: The input shapes and regularized shapes are displayed on the web interface.
 - **User Interface**: The app provides an easy-to-use interface with a simple file uploader and image display.
-- **Footer Credit**: The web app includes a footer with credit information.

 ## How It Works